Review: 2010 Beretta A400 Xplor Unico 12 Gauge Autoloader

 I personally find it hard to shake the feeling that the "perfect all around" shotgun is as elusive as ever.
 While I cannot possibly quibble with the all-load versatility prowess of the A400, for upland use an A400 with a 24 or 26 inch barrel would be the preferred configuration at least for me.
 If the notion was all day in the goose pit only, then yes-- a KO and a 30 inch barrel would likely be the more pleasing choice.
 The days of the affordable extra stock and extra barrel seem long gone, so that wouldn't be a particularly practical option for many folks.

-The A400 is an extremely well-built, if not a bit overbuilt gas-operated autoloader.
+The A400 is an extremely well-built gas-operated autoloader.
 Not quite as light, compact, or as soft-shooting in this configuration as has been suggested, the softest-shooting gas gun crown remains with the Maxus.
 The A400 comes up, swings, and points well, and is far easier on the eyes than the Xtrema2 that predates it or the plastic Maxus models that have been released thus far.
 It may not have the looks of a Urika 2 Gold, but it offers load versatility and robust construction that the Urika 2 lacks as high-intensity load shotgun.
 The relatively short (about 3/4 in.) and violent throw of its gas piston, before it bottoms out on the top of the magazine tube, gives plausibility to its fast cycle time.
 The rotating bolt and the KO3 innovation seem to keep the A400 bolt, action sleeve, and receiver lightly stressed; likely a very good thing if you're a 2-1/4 oz .of lead type of person and a good thing in general.
-At the end of all the shooting and patterning I'm left with a simple observation: the A400 is a good, dependable autoloader.
+At the end of all the shooting and patterning I'm left with a simple observation: the A400 is in general a good, dependable autoloader.
+It is both a bit over-priced and far too plasticy to satisfy many folks, though.

 Copyright 2010 by Randy Wakeman.
 All Rights Reserved.